 2.2.3.
-As for single farm certification the unit of certification shall include the farm of each group member/site.
+The unit of certification shall include the farm of each group member/site.
 This includes fields where soy is cultivated but also all non-soy growing areas, non-cultivated areas, infrastructure, installations and other areas that form part of the farm.